LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Routines.rst

 User-supplied routines
 ---------------------------------------

-As with the native C interface, the FARKode solver interface requires user-supplied functions to specify the ODE problem to be solved.
-In contrast to the case of direct use of ARKode, and of most Fortran ODE solvers, the names of all user-supplied routines here are fixed, in order to maximize portability for the resulting mixed-language program.
+As with the native C interface, the FARKODE solver interface requires user-supplied functions to specify the ODE problem to be solved.
+In contrast to the case of direct use of ARKStep, and of most Fortran ODE solvers, the names of all user-supplied routines here are fixed, in order to maximize portability for the resulting mixed-language program.
 As a result, whether using a purely implicit, purely explicit, or